earthspecies/avex/README.md

 ### Plugin Architecture

-The framework supports a plugin architecture that allows users to register custom model classes without modifying the core library:
+The framework supports a plugin architecture that allows users to register custom model classes without modifying the core library.

+**Important**: Registration is only required if you want to use `build_model()` or `build_model_from_spec()` with ModelSpecs.
+For direct instantiation, registration is not needed.

+See [docs/custom_model_registration.md](docs/custom_model_registration.md) for detailed guidance on when and why to register custom models.

 ```python
 from representation_learning.models.base_model import ModelBase